i026's Reviews

 To be honest, I was expecting much more from the anime, especially given how highly praised it is and the impressive scenes I had seen beforehand.
 While it was watchable, it ultimately didn't live up to the expectations I had.

-The narrative kept i026 guessing, as it required one to piece together various clues and unravel the underlying mystery.
+The narrative kept me guessing, as it required one to piece together various clues and unravel the underlying mystery.
 The ending, however, was chaotic and intense, with characters in a frantic state, desperately trying to kill each other as they sought to uncover the source of the curse.
 The overwhelming sense of confusion and dread that characterized the conclusion contributed to the overall unsettling tone of the anime.

 The ambiguity of the show only adds to its allure, creating a sense of mystery that mirrors the feelings many people experience in relation to technology.
 Lain's journey through the digital realm, struggling to discern what is real and what is illusion, resonates with the way many of us feel about the internet and the technology that increasingly shapes our lives.
 It's as if the show was predicting the increasingly complex and interconnected digital landscape that has become our reality.
 The eerie, surreal atmosphere contributes to this sense of unease, as though the viewer is both in a world that is familiar yet completely alien at the same time.

-Moreover, i026 sees Serial Experiments Lain as a reflection of how our digital lives are continuously evolving, shaping our perceptions of self and the world around us.
+Moreover, I see Serial Experiments Lain as a reflection of how our digital lives are continuously evolving, shaping our perceptions of self and the world around us.
 The show touches on themes of isolation, identity loss, and the quest for meaning in an ever-expanding digital universe, all of which remain strikingly relevant as our relationship with technology deepens.
 The show's atmosphere—dark, mysterious, and unsettling—mirrors the complexities and uncertainties of our own engagement with the digital world, making it not just a work of art but an almost prophetic commentary on the future of human existence in the age of the internet.

-One aspect i026 did enjoy was the romance between David and Lucy, which felt natural and unforced.
+One aspect I did enjoy was the romance between David and Lucy, which felt natural and unforced.
 Their love for each other developed organically, with their bond evolving amid the dangerous missions they faced together.
 Despite the romance, the ending was unsatisfying.
 It felt too hurried, and the deaths of almost all the characters left a sense of finality that didn't seem to fully honor the emotional journeys they underwent.
 Lucy's arrival on the moon, while symbolic, felt hollow when weighed against the sacrifices made to get there.

-i026's favorite character in the series was Kiwi.
+My favorite character in the series was Kiwi.

-i026 found this anime interesting, primarily due to the unique concept of becoming a Magical Girl by visiting a specific website—hence the title Magical Girl Site.
-While the premise had a lot of potential, the lack of character development was noticeable, making the criticism it received understandable. i026 watched this anime back in 2021 during a phase of fascination with magical girl/boy series, which contributed to enjoyment of it.
+I found this anime interesting, primarily due to the unique concept of becoming a Magical Girl by visiting a specific website—hence the title Magical Girl Site.
+While the premise had a lot of potential, the lack of character development was noticeable, making the criticism it received understandable.
+I watched this anime back in 2021 during a phase of fascination with magical girl/boy series, which contributed to enjoyment of it.

 Manga